 As Transportation Program Manager at Vital Communities, Aaron Brown works to increase the use of biking, walking, carpooling, and public transit options through community engagement and planning, workplace sustainability projects, and policy studies.
 His studies focus primarily on ways that small towns can make informed financing and land use decisions to reduce reliance on driving alone.
-Before coming to Vital Communities in 2008, Aaron taught in the History Department at Ohio State University and, more recently, worked on renewable energy issues with the Conservation Law Foundation and Clean Energy Group (both in Montpelier, Vermont).
+Before coming to Vital Communities in 2009, Aaron taught in the History Department at Ohio State University and, more recently, worked on renewable energy issues with the Conservation Law Foundation and Clean Energy Group (both in Montpelier, Vermont).
 An avid homebrewer, Aaron has won more than a dozen awards for crafting inspired Belgian and sour ales and the occasional American IPA.
-He lives in Strafford, Vermont, with his bloodhound Daisy.
+He lives in Strafford, Vermont.

 802.291.9100 x 111

 Sara holds a BA in Geography and an MS in Community & Regional Planning, both from the University of Texas at Austin.
 A watershed planner by trade, Sara’s inner compass is guided by a passion for rural and mountainous places.
 After brief stints working for state and federal agencies, Sara spent the last four years cleaning up rivers in West Virginia.
 Her favorite pastimes include looking at maps, making art, exploring woods and rivers, and playing old-time fiddle and banjo for contra dances.
 Sara also maintains a private practice as an independent grant writer for nonprofits.